Skip to main content

 The first priority for transportation funding and activities is the maintenance of existing transportation assets to ensure the safety of the public.
 The CTB ensures that the Commonwealth has an efficient and cost-effective transportation system that promotes all modes of transportation, economic development, intermodal connectivity, environmental quality, accessibility for people and freight, and transportation safety.

-The CTB is guided in its decision making by CTB enacted policies, which can be found in the CTB Policy Handbook.
-The handbook is divided into three chapters:
+The CTB is guided in its decision making by CTB enacted policies, which can be found in the CTB Policy Index.
+The index is divided into three chapters:

-- Chapter 1 presents the structure, definitions, and limitations of the handbook.
+• Chapter 1 presents the structure, definitions, and limitations of the index.

-- Chapter 2 contains current policy and regulatory resolutions adopted by the CTB through June 2024.
+• Chapter 2 contains current policy and regulatory resolutions adopted by the CTB.
 Policies are presented chronologically in subject-area categories.